Shannon's Channel Capacity for LLM Prompts: A DSP Approach to Token Cost

 The Production Version

 The free Analyzer scores one prompt at a time.
-The paid service applies the same DSP discipline to your entire prompt corpus, identifies systemic SNR issues across templates, designs the SINC-2 (or equivalent) format optimized for your specific model and task distribution, and ships a measurable token-cost reduction with documented quality preservation.
-Typical client outcome: 3-10x cost reduction on the top-volume prompt patterns.
+The paid service applies the same DSP discipline to your whole prompt corpus.
+It finds systemic SNR problems across templates, designs the SINC-2 format for your model and task distribution, and delivers a measurable token-cost reduction with documented quality preservation.
+Typical client outcome: 3-10x cost reduction on top-volume prompt patterns.
 The math is the same.
 The deployment is custom.

 Analyze Your Prompt's Information Density